You might have been going through a consistent open drop rate with the email marketing that brought you here.

 In this case, your ESP or the ESP of your email client will send out a notification to your regarding the email bounce.

-The message will be informing you that the email address to which you’re trying to send is a dormant email address.
+The message will inform you that the email address to which you’re trying to send is a dormant email address.

 If spam traps are the first line of defense for ISP against spammers, the spam filters are the second line of defense here.